A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Evaluation

 \subsubsection{Evaluating sensitivity of the proposed method to PVEs}

-To conduct this evaluation, we studied the performance of the method as a function of tumor area, as in \cite{leung2020physics}.
+To conduct this evaluation, similar to \cite{le2011evaluation} and \cite{leung2020physics}, we studied the performance of the method as a function of tumor area.
 For this purpose, all test images were grouped based on the range of the true tumor area.
-For each test image, PVE-affected tumor boundaries were generated by applying a rectangular filter to the ground-truth tumor mask.
+Specifically, the tumor areas were binned with a bin width of 2 $\mathrm{cm}^2$.
+For each test image, PVEs-affected tumor masks were generated by applying a rectangular filter to the ground-truth tumor mask, following the strategy in \cite{leung2020physics}.
 This filter modeled the resolution degradation due to the forward projection and the reconstruction process.
-The tumor area measured using the proposed method and the PVE-affected tumor area in all the test images were obtained and divided by the true tumor area.
+The tumor area measured using the proposed method and the PVEs-affected tumor area in all the test images were obtained and divided by the true tumor area.
 A ratio of unity would indicate that the output was insensitive to PVEs.
 A ratio lower or higher than unity would indicate an underestimation or overestimation of the true tumor area, respectively, showing that the segmentation output was affected by PVEs \citep{de2009lesion}.